IBM/augment-watson-services-to-whatsapp-2/README.md

 ![wvr-credentials-in-backend-app](doc/source/images/addingWvrCredentials.gif)

-- At this point, you have successfully configured the backend for WhatsApp to communicate with Watson services through Twilio messaging service as Inter-mediator.

 - At this point, all the setup is completed and now its time to explore what you just built!

 # Sample output

-- Once the model is deployed and ready to use, the **View Application in Action** panel will be visible in the Application.

 ![](doc/source/images/whatsappQR.png)